Doichain/js-doichain/README.md

 # js-doichain
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-The full Doichain JS protocol implementation
+The full Doichain protocol implementation

 You should use this package, if you want to request email permissions (DOI - double opt ins) from your NodeJS project (server) or even from a browser (client).
 You can use the library in order to add Doichain wallet functions to your mobile or web app.

 This repository contains functions and the documentation to create Doichain
-- hd-keys
+- hd-keys (from seed phrases)
 - addresses
 - "double opt-in/DOI" request transaction
 - email verification request transactions